samuela/torch2jax/README.md

 PyTorch has a non-trivial API surface to cover.
 Contributions are welcome!

 Run the test suite with `pytest` running in `nix develop`.
 Format the codebase with `ruff check --fix . && ruff format .`.
+Build the package with `nix build`.

+CI is handled by GitHub Actions.
+When modifying the CI configuration, it can be handy to test locally before pushing.
+This can be achieved with [act](https://github.com/nektos/act/issues/269).
+Run `act` within `nix develop` to run the CI locally.